Bracket (band): Fat Wreck Chords albums (1997–2002)

 While preparing for its next album, Bracket toured the United States with a variety of acts including NOFX, SNFU, Tilt, the Smoking Popes, MxPx and Everclear.
 In March 1997, their cover of "867-5309/Jenny" appeared on Before You Were Punk, a tribute album for Vagrant Records.
 Having already traveled throughout the US, Canada and Europe, the band visited Japan for performances with Husking Bee and Sprocket Wheel in July 1997.
 Although Bracket had been issuing vinyl on Fat Wreck Chords since 1994, their first studio album for the label didn't transpire until the September 1997 release of Novelty Forever, co-produced by Ryan Greene and Fat Mike at Motor Studios in San Francisco.
 With its unconventional chord progressions and harmonized vocals on full display, the album featured noticeably polished production as compared to earlier outings.
 Album track "Sour" exhibited the band's keen sense of power pop and was later included on the Physical Fatness compilation in November of that year.

 Novelty Forever would be the last album to include guitarist Larry Tinney who met his second wife following a tour stop in Washington, eventually leaving Bracket.
 Due to his indefinite departure and the remaining members eagerness to continue working on music, they began considering the possibility of a replacement.
 During this transitional period, Gregori was approached by his younger cousin Angelo Celli who presented the band with a self-recorded 4-track cassette of himself playing Bracket songs on guitar while both singing and providing vocal harmonies to them.
 The group quickly realized Celli would make an ideal bandmate and he joined officially in 1998.
-Bracket appeared along with the Fastbacks at the annual Noise Pop Festival in February 1999, having previously performed at the event from 1994–1997.
+Bracket appeared along with the Fastbacks at the annual Noise Pop Festival in February 1999, having previously performed at the event from 1994 to 1997.
 Later that year, the remaining tracks from Like You Know were contributed to a split EP with Humble Beginnings on Too Hep Records.
 The band played multiple shows along the West Coast in early 2000 with labelmates No Use for a Name, Good Riddance and the Mad Caddies.